drwetter/testssl.sh/doc/testssl.1.md

 `-v, --version`     same as before

 `-V [pattern] , --local [pattern]`  pretty print all local ciphers supported by openssl version.
 If a pattern is supplied it performs a match (ignore case) on any of the strings supplied in the wide output, see below.
-The pattern will be searched in the any of the columns: hexcode, cipher suite name (OpenSSL or RFC), key exchange, encryption, bits.
+The pattern will be searched in the any of the columns: hexcode, cipher suite name (OpenSSL or IANA), key exchange, encryption, bits.
 It does a word pattern match for non-numbers, for number just a normal match applies.
 Numbers here are defined as [0-9,A-F].
 This means (attention: catch) that the pattern CBC is matched as non-word, but AES as word.

 ### INPUT PARAMETERS